 What Is A Penny Stock?

 A penny stock, in general, is the stock of a small company that trades for less than $5 per share.
 It’s important to remember that we’re referencing the price alone based on this definition of a penny stock.

 Popular opinion suggests that all penny stocks are traded on the Over-The-Counter exchange or “OTC” exchange.
 That is a misnomer that many new traders tend to assume.
 Not only do penny stocks trade on the OTC, but plenty of small companies also trade on the NASDAQ and New York Stock Exchange (NYSE).

 Risks Of Trading Penny Stocks

 Penny stocks like AMC are unique, and not all cheap stocks go on to explode thousands of percentage points.
 Hopefully, that’s obvious enough that you’re questioning why I even made that statement.
-There are many risks involved in penny stocks, and new traders should know them before diving in head-first.
+There are many risks involved in penny stocks, and new traders should know them before diving head-first.

 Late in November, the company announced FDA-related news.
 Shares skyrocketed 60% overnight, and ATXI stock traded millions of dollars in liquidity.
-Fast-forward a few weeks, and ATXI stock is roughly 50% off its November 29 high, trading less than $100,000 a day at times.
+Fast-forward a few weeks, and ATXI stock is roughly 50% off its November 29 high, trading less than $100,000 daily.
 If you were a day trader and taken advantage of that single day of action, the chances of making money were much higher than buying and holding with the expectation that the unusually bullish trend would continue.
 So when it comes to liquidity, you’ll want to research market activity just as much as corporate developments.